 These three 125-year-old trees originated from the 1893 Chicago World’s Fair (veri- fied).
-Visitors to the Louisiana Pavilion (second to the last photo) were given seedlings of “a cypress tree,” and some of those seedlings now grow along Lines- town Road (75 feet tall with a trunk diame- ter of 24-30 inches).
+Visitors to the Louisiana Pavilion (see photos below) were given cypress seed- lings, and some of those seedlings now grow along Linestown Road.
 (The owners of the property at the time of the Fair were John and Christiana Hershock.)

-Still other Bald Cypress from the Fair were planted by Harlow Higginbotham in Joliet, IL.
-After the Fair closed, Higgin- botham used the Bald Cypress and other exhibit trees to establish an arboretum in what is now Pilcher Park.
+Still other Bald Cypress from the Chicago Fair were planted by Harlow Higgin- botham in Joliet, IL.
+After the Fair closed, Higginbotham used the Bald Cypress and other exhibit trees to establish an arbore- tum in what is now Pilcher Park.

-The orange trunk protectors on two of the Stull trees, and the trunk scarring on the third tree, are due to hungry ponies and donkies on the property.
+The orange trunk protectors on the Stull trees, and the trunk scarring on one of the trees, are due to hungry ponies and donkies on the property.

 This amazing species can live 2,000 years (the oldest U.S. specimen, in Arkansas, is estimated at 2,070 years).